Creating Oil-Free Economies (not relying on others)

 Along with 1000 harlequin ducks, many pink salmon embryos (and even today, many species including cormorants, common loons, Pacific herrings and pigeon guillemot have not yet recovered to original numbers).

-In recent years, something even more surreal happened down the coast.
-On a Cornish Beach on Lizard Peninsula, 4,500 containers of Vanish stain remover washed up, after they fell off a container ship (over 18,000 went missing, meaning the rest are still in the sea somewhere).
-It finally solved the issue of why the local sea had turned pink.
+On a Cornish Beach on Lizard Peninsula, 4,500 containers of Vanish stain remover washed up, after they fell off a container ship (over 18,000 went missing, so the rest are still in the sea).

-The happy story was many volunteers went to clean up the mess, to help local wildlife.
-The sad thing was that many others faced fines, as they visited the beach literally to pick up free bottles of Vanish, and drive them home.
+Volunteers cleaned up the ‘pink sea’ to help wildlife.
+But others faced fines, as they visited the beach to pick up free bottles of Vanish, and drive them home.